NathanGodey/AdvancedNLP/markdown/course5_inference.md

 ### Background

-- Evidently, the more you scale, the more compute you need at inference.
+- The more you scale, the more compute you need at inference.
-- Hardware cost can hinder LLMs useless if no  optimization is done.
+- Hardware costs can hinder LLMs if no  optimization is done.
 - Not all optimization techniques are born equal...

 **What are the different responses to the trade-off between an LLM performance and an LLM througput?**